 Dr Beryl Pong

-I am an academic and researcher with interdisciplinary interests in modern and contemporary war; aesthetics; philosophies of space and time; and literary, sound, and visual cultures.
+I am an academic and researcher with interdisciplinary interests in modern and contemporary war; AI ethics; aesthetics; philosophies of space and time; and literary, sound, and visual cultures.

-I am a UKRI Future Leaders Fellow hosted by the Centre for the Future of Intelligence at the University of Cambridge, where I lead the Centre for Drones and Culture.
+I am a UKRI Future Leaders Fellow hosted by the Centre for the Future of Intelligence and the Institute for Technology and Humanity at the University of Cambridge, where I lead the Centre for Drones and Culture.

 I also hold affiliated positions with the Faculty of English and with Trinity College at Cambridge, and with the Department of English, Linguistics, and Theatre Studies at the National University of Singapore.
 Previously, I was a Vice-Chancellor’s Fellow and Lecturer at the University of Sheffield.
 Before that, I was a Research Fellow at Jesus College, University of Cambridge, and a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow at the University of Toronto.